emzjoe06-hue/Bypass.Vip/readme.md

 - How? did i do it?

 - i just used Puppeteer & A captcha resolver.
 (EXTENSION I DIDNT WANT TO PAY FOR AN API.)

+The "magic" is just automation.
+I didnt reverse-engineering anything I was just using their public website with a captcha solver attached like a robot user who never gets tired.

+The thing that makes money / costs money here: NopeCHA's Each bypass burns 1 solve.
+(I go broke Luckily they offer a free Daily Limit so i just use that)

 # Proof?
 Here